 Blockchain networks that need an invitation or permission to join our Permissioned Blockchain Networks.
 Businesses usually set up Permissioned Blockchain networks.
-This kind of network puts restrictions on which participant to allow and in what transactions.
+This kind of network puts restrictions on which participants to allow and in what transactions.
 It’s essential to note that even Public Blockchain Networks could be transformed into Permissioned.

-The meaning of term “Consortium” is an association of companies.
+The meaning of the term “Consortium” is an association of companies.
 So, Consortium Blockchain Network is an association of companies sharing managing, and maintaining Blockchains.
 This type of network outlays the chosen organization that will submit transactions and who will access the data.
 Consortium Blockchains are the best option when all the participants must be Permissioned and must shoulder a shared responsibility for the Blockchain networks.

 Use Cases and Applications of Blockchain

 Today, Blockchain is famous for cryptocurrency.
 And the most popular cryptocurrency is Bitcoin.
 Blocks of Bitcoin store monetary transactions.
 There are reportedly more than 10,000 cryptocurrency systems running on Blockchain as of today.
 But lately, businesses started realizing the true potential of Blockchain and are seeing it as a reliable way of storing data about other types of transactions too.